 For those of you who didn’t, Turkey Slop was this delicious lunch item on our schools cafeteria menu.
 It was the BEST and right up there next to beef sticks, tostadas and French toast sticks.

-What is turkey slop?
 Essentially it’s shredded turkey in a savory gravy over mashed potatoes and was my husband’s FAVORITE hot lunch served.
-On those days Pat would get triple lunch (yes, that’s a thing) where he would get 3 serving of turkey slop, taking up 95% of his styrofoam lunch tray.
+On those days Pat would get triple lunch (yes, that was a thing) which is 3 servings of turkey slop, taking up 95% of his styrofoam lunch tray.
 It was obscenely hilarious.

 If you don’t have leftover turkey, the good news is that you can make this anytime of the year, by using turkey breasts or tenderloins.
 You can poach, roast or pan fry them and then simply shred them into bitesize pieces.
 However leftovers from Thanksgiving are always best.